Esukhia/teachingtibetan.com/docs/reception/reading_correspondence.md

 <!-- div:right-panel -->

-> Can identify the subject of a video document on the basis of visual information and previous knowledge.
+> Can understand from a letter, card or e-mail the event to which they are being invited and the information given about day, time and location.
+Can recognise times and places in very simple notes and text messages from friends or colleagues (e.g. “Back at 4 o’clock” or “In the meeting room”), provided there are no abbreviations..

 <details>